David C. Parkes: Education and academic career

 From September 2008 to January 2009 Parkes was a visiting professor of computer science at the Ecole Polytechnique Federale de Lausanne, Switzerland.
 For Lent and Easter terms 2012 he was a distinguished visiting scholar at Christ's College, Cambridge.
 He was appointed Harvard Area Dean for Computer Science (2013–17) which involved planning for the expansion of Engineering and Applied Sciences into Allston.

 He is co-director of the Harvard Data Science Initiative 2017 and currently Co-Chair of the Faculty of Arts and Sciences (FAS) Data Science Masters, and Co-Chair of the Harvard Business Analytics Program.

+Parkes was named dean of the Harvard John A. Paulson School of Engineering and Applied Sciences in 2023.

 Research work

 Parkes founded the EconCS research group within Harvard School of Engineering and Applied Sciences.
 Known for his work on incentive engineering for computational systems, early research contributed to the design of combinatorial auctions, procedures for selling complex packages of goods.
 He has worked on decentralized mechanism design as well as mechanism design in dynamic environments, where resources, participants, and information local to participants vary over time to embrace the real-world uncertainty.

-He served as technical advisor to CombineNet, Inc. (Pittsburgh, PA), 2001–2010, scientificaAdvisor to Nanigans, Inc. (Boston, MA), 2011–2017, and since 2014 has served as acting chief scientist at Nift Networks, Inc. (Boston, MA).
+He served as technical advisor to CombineNet, Inc. (Pittsburgh, PA), 2001–2010, scientific advisor to Nanigans, Inc. (Boston, MA), 2011–2017, and since 2014 has served as acting chief scientist at Nift Networks, Inc. (Boston, MA).

-He a member of the scientific advisory committee of the Centrum Wiskunde & Informatica (CWI), Amsterdam, The Netherlands, from 2019.
+He is a member of the scientific advisory committee of the Centrum Wiskunde & Informatica (CWI), Amsterdam, the Netherlands, from 2019.
 Parkes is a council member for the Computing Community Consortium of the Computing Research Association since 2018.
 He chaired the ACM Special Interest Group on Electronic Commerce between 2011 and 2015.

 He is also currently associate editor of ACM Transactions on Economics and Computation, since 2011; INFORMS Journal on Computing, since 2009; and Autonomous Agents and Multi-Agent Systems, since 2007.